 to represent the thermal part of the expectation value of an operator $\mathcal O$.
 We also notice that $\langle {\bs n} \cdot {\bs J} \rangle \equiv 0$ at ${\bs \Omega} = 0$.

-In thermodynamic sense, the moment of inertia of a system is associated with its susceptibility with respect to global rotations.
+In the thermodynamic sense, the moment of inertia of a system is associated with its susceptibility with respect to global rotations.
 For example, Eq.~\eq{eq_I_mech} has a form of a susceptibility, which estimates how the system is susceptible to rotational motion.

 Thermodynamic susceptibilities are associated with the second-order derivatives of the free energy with respect to the corresponding conjugate variables (for example, with respect to a chemical potential if we study density fluctuations).
 Since rotation is defined by the shift of the Hamiltonian, $H_0 \to H = H_0 - {\bs \Omega} \cdot {\bs J}$, the second-order derivative of the corresponding free energy\footnote{Equation~\eq{eq_I_F} can be rewritten as a second derivative since $\lim\nolimits_{x \to 0} f'(x)/x = f''(0)$ for any function $f(x)$, continuous in the origin and possessing a vanishing first derivative, $f'(0) = 0$.} $F = - T \ln {\mathrm{Tr}}\, e^{- H/T}$ with respect to the angular frequency $\Omega$, gives us susceptibility~\eq{eq_I_mech} of the angular momentum ${\bs J}$ provided the latter does not depend on the angular velocity ${\bs \Omega}$.
-The particularity of a vector field, such as the gluon field considered in our article, is that the angular momentum does depend on the angular velocity ${\bs \Omega}$.
-This property leads to the second term in Eq.~\eq{eq_I_F}.
+For the gluon field considered in our article, the angular momentum depends explicitly on the angular velocity ${\bs \Omega}$.
+This property leads to the second term in Eq.~\eq{eq_I}.